qchemlab-embedding/2023-07-14-workshop/helper/git-settings.md

 * Your global Git settings are in a `~/.gitconfig` file.

-* To set up Git for a particular repository only, omit the '--global' argument in commands above.
+* To set up Git for a particular repository only, omit the `--global` argument in commands above.
 Then your local configuration settings for this repository are in a `.gitconfig` file (in this repository).